ten-protocol/go-ten/testnet/README.md

 ### Querying the Postgres DB started by the local testnet

-The build script starts a Postgres container called `pg-ten`
+The launcher starts a Postgres container called `pg-ten` on the `node_network` Docker network.

 - Connect with psql inside the running container: